PsyTeachR/msc-data-skills/docs/index.md

 ## Packages used in this book

 * tidyverse
+* broom
 * cowsay
 * [goodshirt](https://github.com/adam-gruer/goodshirt)
 * ukbabynames
 * cowplot
 * plotly
 * MASS
+* ggExtra
 * [faux](https://github.com/debruine/faux)

 ## Resources

-Miscellanous materials added throughout the semester, such tips on installation, or the results of live-coding demos, can be found in the Appendices.
+Miscellanous materials added throughout the semester, such as tips on installation, or the results of live-coding demos, can be found in the Appendices.

 <img src="images/memes/changing-stuff.jpg" class="right meme" />